14. Graphs

 -

-A graph consists of a set of vertices (also called nodes ) and a set of edges, where each edge connects either two different vertices or one vertex to itself.
+A graph consists of a set of vertices and a set of edges.
+Each edge connects either two different vertices or one vertex to itself.
+Vertices are sometimes called nodes.

 -

-For each edge, its endpoints are the vertices that it connects.
-The edge is said to be incident with each endpoint, and to connect the endpoints.
+For each edge, its endpoints are the two vertices that it connects (but notice that the “endpoints” may be the same vertex.)
+The edge is said to be incident with each of its endpoints.

 -

-If an edge has only one endpoint, it is called a loop.
+An edge that connects one vertex to itself is called a loop.

 -